ggamangpro101/everything-about-algorithms/CSE 551 Foundations of Algorithms/Module_1_Stable_Matching/01_stable_matching.md

           - This also contradicts the assumption that Amy prefers Eric over her current partner.
      - In both scenarios, the pair Amy and Eric is not unstable.
      - This disproves the assumption that an unstable pair exists in the final matching.

+**1. Termination:**
+The algorithm always terminates because men propose in decreasing order of preference, and there are a finite number of proposals (n^2, where n is the number of participants).

+**2. Perfect Matching:**
+Every participant is eventually matched because proposals continue until all participants are paired.

+**3. Stability:**
+No unstable pairs exist because a woman only trades up during the algorithm, and a man cannot pair with a woman who has rejected him.

 Since the assumption of instability leads to contradictions in all cases, it proves that **no unstable pairs exist**.
 Therefore, the **Gale-Shapley algorithm guarantees a stable matching** where all pairs follow the stability rules.

 ### Summary